Deepanshu072001/Node_Api-Projects/Authentication/Authentication-Session/Readme.md

 # Authentication Session Project

-This project implements session-based authentication using Express.js, PostgreSQL, and Drizzle ORM.
+This project implements stateless token-based authentication using Express.js, PostgreSQL, and Drizzle ORM.
-It provides secure session management and a structured backend setup with TypeScript-ready tooling.
+It provides secure session management and a structured backend setup with JavaScript/TypeScript-ready tooling.

 # 1. Prerequisites